unclearness/strand_integration/README.md

 [`pyproject.toml`](pyproject.toml), so `uv sync` will automatically build it from [`cpp_ext`](cpp_ext/).

+The uv configuration also pins the CUDA 11.8 wheels of PyTorch for both Ubuntu and Windows through the official PyTorch package index.
+Make sure your NVIDIA drivers (or the CUDA runtime) are compatible with CUDA 11.8 before syncing the environment.

 ### Manual installation

 If you prefer to manage the environment yourself, make sure to build the C++